SalerSimo/Image-Classifier/README.md

     - Use model:
         - Select the model
     - Train new model:
-        - Insert categories, **Image Classifier** will automatically train the model with the previously entered categories
+        - Insert categories,

+            **Image Classifier** will automatically download 100 images from google for each category and will use them to train the new model

     All the models must have the following format: